yasirsalman/Streamlit_App_Final/README.txt

 Description:
 The Calgary Home Navigator is a sophisticated Streamlit-based web application designed to assist users in making informed decisions in the Calgary real estate market.
 The application is equipped with several advanced features:

-1. House Affordability Calculator: Helps users determine the maximum house price they can afford based on their financial inputs.
+1. Financial Fit Finder: Helps users determine the maximum house price they can afford based on their financial inputs.
-2. Buy vs. Rent Calculator: Offers a detailed comparison between buying and renting properties, including net worth projections and financial implications.
+2. Buy vs. Rent Pathfinder: Offers a detailed comparison between buying and renting properties, including net worth projections and financial implications.
-3. Community Valuation Trends: Allows users to compare average property values across different communities over time, using interactive maps and charts.
+3. Market Value Explorer: Allows users to compare average property values across different communities over time, using interactive maps and charts.
-4. Calgary Custom Affordability Map: A feature that presents a map view of affordable housing options based on the user's budget, including detailed property information and exploration tools.
+4. Budget-Friendly Finds: A feature that presents a map view of affordable housing options based on the user's budget, including detailed property information and exploration tools.

 Installation:
 To run the Calgary Home Navigator application, ensure that Python 3.8 or later is installed.
 Install Streamlit and other necessary libraries using the following command: